joexbayer/c-web-modules/README.md

 - **WebSocket Updates**:
   WebSocket handlers can be updated at runtime without breaking existing connections, a feature not typically available in Apache modules or ISAPI.

-This makes **c-web-modules** more suitable for rapid experimentation and modular design, especially in scenarios requiring frequent updates without disrupting service.
+This makes **c-web-modules** suitable for rapid experimentation and modular design, especially in scenarios requiring frequent updates without disrupting service.